 Glycerin counteracts the dryness and peeling retinol can cause.
 Apply retinol first, then follow with glycerin-based moisturizer as a buffer layer.

-Without an occlusive seal, glycerin may draw moisture from deeper skin layers rather than the air when humidity is below 40%.
+Without an occlusive seal, glycerin used alone may feel less effective at maintaining hydration when humidity is below 40%.
 Always follow with a cream.

 Pure glycerin (above 30%) can feel sticky and may not absorb well.
 Dilute or choose products formulated at 2%–15% for best feel and efficacy.